 - For research and development: We are always looking for ways to make our Services smarter, secure, integrated and useful to you.
 We use collective learnings about how people use our Services and feedback provided to us to troubleshoot and to identify trends, usage, activity patterns and areas for integration and improvement of the Services; to analyze and improve our Site and/or Services (including developing new products and services); improving safety; managing our communications; analyzing our products; performing market research; for peer-reviewed and non-peer-reviewed clinical research; and performing data analytics.
 For example, we used information collected about how users engage with our micro-sites to design a better, more user-friendly user experience.
 In some cases, we may apply these learnings across all our Services to improve and develop similar features or to better integrate the Services you use.
 We also test and analyze certain new products, workflows, and user experiences with some users before rolling them out to all users.

 - To communicate with you about the Services: We use your contact information to send transactional communications via email and within the Services, including sending you reminders, responding to your comments, questions and requests, providing customer support, soliciting outcomes and feedback, and sending you technical notices, updates, security alerts, and administrative messages.
+At times, these communications may contain protected health information if you are communicating with Lyra about your care.
 Depending on your settings, we send you email notifications when you or others interact on the Services, for example, when you are sent a message from your Lyra provider through our Services.
 We also provide tailored communications based on your activity and interactions with us.
 For example, certain actions you take in the Services may automatically trigger a feature or third-party app suggestion within the Services that would support your care.
 We also send you communications as you onboard to a particular Service to help you in using that Service.
 These communications are part of the Services and in most cases you cannot opt out of them as they are an integral part of our Services.
 If an opt out is available, you will find that option within the communication itself or in your account settings.

 - To market, promote, and drive engagement with the Services: We use your contact information and information about how you use the Services to send promotional communications that may be of specific interest to you, including by email.
 These communications are aimed at driving engagement and maximizing what you get out of the Services, including information about new features, products and services offered by our selected partners, survey requests, and articles we think may be of interest to you.
 You can control whether you receive these communications within the communication itself or in your account settings.